 Desmoid tumors begin in cells called fibroblasts, which are the most common type of cells in connective tissue.
 Fibroblasts also play an important role in wound healing.
 Desmoid tumors are sometimes referred to as aggressive fibromatosis, desmoid fibromatosis, or deep fibromatosis.
 They can occur in adults or children.

-Although desmoid tumors can develop anywhere in the body, they typically are found in the arms, legs, or abdomen.
+Although desmoid tumors can develop anywhere in the body, they typically are found in an arm, leg, or abdomen.
 Doctors describe the tumors as:

 Abdominal wall desmoid tumors.
 These tumors form within the abdominal wall, which surrounds the organs in the abdomen.